 - You will need only one enclosure to maintain.

-- You can observe all your crested geckos in one place.
+- You can observe all your pets in one place.

 - If you want crested gecko babies, the housing situation will be perfect.

-- Food not eaten by one crested gecko can be eaten by another.
+- Food not eaten by one crestie can be eaten by another.

 Disadvantages: